-If you are a 2001 calendar year taxpayer and you use June 30, 2001, as the applicable date for calculating interest, use the Table of Combined Interest Rate Imposed on the Total Accumulation Distribution on page 9 to determine the combined interest rate and enter it on line 51.
-If you are not a 2001 calendar year taxpayer or you choose to use the actual date of the distribution as the applicable date, calculate the combined interest rate using the above principles and enter it on line 51.
+If you are a 2004 calendar year taxpayer and you use June 30, 2004, as the applicable date for calculating interest, use the table on page 9 to determine the combined interest rate and enter it on line 51.
+If you are not a 2004 calendar year taxpayer or you choose to use the actual date of the distribution as the applicable date, calculate the combined interest rate using the above principles and enter it on line 51.